himanshu5-prog/vlsi_technology_mapping/README.md

 > ./bin/techmap  #To run with debug mode disabled

--> Here is the brief explanation of source code:
+## Brief explanation of source code:

 1) src/Gate/gate.* : Gate class is described which has function to process a gate like adding gate on inuput side.